averypaulsand/academic-endemic/README.md

 # projects
-These are a few projects I coded during at the University of Denver in 2019
+These are a few projects I coded for 3000-level courses while studying at the University of Denver in 2019